About the Spatial Futures Fellowship

 What is the Spatial Futures Fellowship?

-The Spatial Futures Fellowship supports advocates leading these efforts for spatial justice around the country — campaigns and strategies rooted in repair, abolition, restitution, and reckoning.
+The SFF supports advocates leading these efforts for spatial justice around the country — campaigns and strategies rooted in repair, abolition, restitution, and reckoning.
 The fellowship foregrounds reparative approaches to addressing environmental and spatialized racism's harmful impacts on marginalized communities.
 In our inaugural year, we're establishing a transformative learning community centered on reparative spatial justice frameworks.

-The Spatial Futures Fellowship will serve as an incubator for housing and land justice leaders dedicated to infusing this "Reckoning, Repair, and Transformation" approach into their work and the broader ecosystems they influence.
+The SFF will serve as an incubator for housing and land justice leaders dedicated to infusing this "Reckoning, Repair, and Transformation" approach into their work and the broader ecosystems they influence.
 Through this fellowship, we will test and scale innovative interventions, advocate for local and federal reparative land and housing policies, and forge new models for public and private investment in communities.

 Who Should Apply?

-Applicants should share their ongoing or envisioned projects centered on spatial justice using reparative strategies and approaches, whether they involve research, community engagement, policy advocacy, communication, or narrative strategy.
+Applicants should share how their work has advanced spatial justice through reparative strategies and approaches, whether they involve research, community engagement, policy advocacy, communication, or narrative strategy.
 We encourage applicants who bring their experiences and identity into their work, and strongly encourage applications from those that have been directly impacted by or have lived experiences of systemic injustice.
 We prioritize applicants with clear connections to their communities and demonstrated engagement in grassroots movements relating to housing and/or land.

 Fellowship Details

-• An in-person convening to build relationships with other fellows, advisors, and PolicyLink staff.
+- Two in-person convenings: Fellows will convene in April 2025 and a second date to be determined, to build relationships with other fellows, advisors, and PolicyLink staff.

 Join Us in Shaping the Futures of Reparative Spatial Justice!